-The Commissioner's Office uses Capita Asset Services, Treasury Solutions as its external treasury management advisors.
+The Commissioner's Office uses Link Asset Services (Formerly known as Capita), Treasury Solutions as its external treasury management advisors.

 The Commissioner's Office recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.